FOCUS-As Tesla ignites an EV price war, suppliers brace for Musk seeking givebacks

 "They will get a lot of pushback from suppliers to cut costs," said industry consultant Laurie Harbour, who works with suppliers.

-(Reporting by Hyunjoo Jin in San Francisco, Additional reporting by Stephen Nellis in San Francisco and Jane Lanhee Lee in Oakland, Calif.
-Editing by Ben Klayman and Matthew Lewis)
+(Reporting by Hyunjoo Jin in San Francisco, Additional reporting by Stephen Nellis IN San Francisco, Jane Lanhee Lee in Oakland, California and Zhang Yan in Shanghai Editing by Ben Klayman and Matthew Lewis)

 ((hyunjoo.jin@thomsonreuters.com; 82-2-3704-5685; Reuters Messaging: hyunjoo.jin.thomsonreuters.com@reuters.net))